Department website: https://www.uwplatt.edu/program/associate-science-business-administration-online

 Mathematics (must include at least one credit of 3

 algebra and the equivalent of one credit of geometry)

 language, fine arts, computer science, or

 courses in vocational areas

-*The requirements listed are for the academic school year 2019-20.
+The requirements listed are for the current catalog year.
 Admission requirements will vary based on the year the applicant graduated from high school.
-New freshman are likely to be admitted to UW-Platteville if they complete the 17 college preparatory units and rank in the top 75 percent of their class.
+New freshmen are likely to be admitted to UW-Platteville if they complete the 17 college preparatory units and rank in the top 75 percent of their class.